 Self-Care: Loving Yourself Enough to Let Toxic People Go

-By Lisa Salazar from Books in the Burbs
+By Lisa Salazar from the former book blog Books in the Burbs

 I’ve read articles and heard people discuss different vitamins that help our bodies rid itself of toxins and the Liver Cleanse.
 I am sure you have read or heard the same thing.
 When you are diagnosed with an auto-immune disorder, it quickly becomes about which medicines are helpful, which vitamins to supplement your body with, exercises, and ways to combat fatigue and stress.
 However, very seldom do I read or hear about a cleanse that involves eliminating toxic people.